 Prior to working at Calvert Cliffs, Commissioner O’Donnell served for over eight years in the United States Navy.
 Enlisted in 1979, he completed basic training and electronics technician school in his first year.
 He then completed Nuclear Propulsion School and went on to successfully complete hands-on training and qualifications at the nuclear training facility operated by the GE-Knowles Atomic Power Laboratory (KAPL).
 Following this two year training period, he reported to assignment onboard U.S.S.
 South Carolina (CGN-37), where he was a technician, a reactor plant operator, and a supervisor.
 His shipboard service included deployment and cruises to the Mediterranean, a North Atlantic cruise, a South American cruise, and other local Atlantic and Caribbean operations.
 After his sea tour, O’Donnell was assigned as an instructor at KAPL where he completed his military service.
 While still on active military duty, Commissioner O’Donnell earned a B.S. degree (1985) from the University of the State of New York, Regents College (now known as Excelsior).

-He serves as a member of the Committee on Gas for the National Association of Regulatory Utility Commissioners (NARUC).
+He serves as a member of the Committee on Gas and Chair of the Subcommittee on Nuclear Issues–Waste Disposal for the National Association of Regulatory Utility Commissioners (NARUC).
 Commissioner O’Donnell lives in Lusby, Maryland.
 He and his wife have three grown children and two grandchildren.